jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research falls into two main areas.
-The first line of research projects assesses how disadvantaged groups navigate and resist social inequality through organizing and collective actions.
-The second line of research projects examines what helps marginalized people access the public benefits they deserve.
+One area assesses how disadvantaged groups navigate and resist social inequality through organizing and collective actions.
+The other examines what helps marginalized people access the public benefits they deserve.
 I also have other collaborative projects on analyzing the varieties of anti-immigrant politics and its resistance, refining measures of identity and marginalization, and investigating online hate speech, misinformation, and privacy violation.
 I study these subjects using computational, experimental, survey, and archival methods.
 My regional focus is the US, Canada, and East Asia.

 ## Research pipeline